DRef Manual

 - Direct locative subtypes: setf-compiler-macro

-Refers to a compiler-macro-function, typically defined withdefine-compiler-macro.
+compiler-macro-function, typically defined withdefine-compiler-macro.

 7.3 Locatives for Functions and Methods